OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-15.md

 But You blew with Your breath, and the sea covered them.
 They sank like lead in the mighty waters.

 ## Exodus 15:11
-Who among the gods is like You, Lord?
-Who is like You, majestic in holiness, awesome in glory, working wonders?
+Who is like You among the heavenly beings, Lord?
+Who is like You, majestic in holiness, awe-inspiring in glory, performing wonders?

 ## Exodus 15:12
 You stretched out Your right hand, and the earth swallowed them.